-Artists must submit to United Arts the full legal names and birth dates of all individuals and group members who could facilitate a program listed in the Directory, and submit names and birth dates when new artist members or substitutes are added during the year.
-United Arts uses this personal information solely to check artists in the National Sex Offender Public Website.
-Once cleared, individuals are added to the United Arts Council Cleared Artist List, which is distributed to school principals.
-Only the individuals included on this list are approved AIS Artists and permitted on an AIS school campus.
+Artists submit the full legal names and birth dates of all individuals and group members who could facilitate programs listed in the Artists in Schools Directory.
+Once cleared, individuals are added to the United Arts Council Cleared Artist List, which is made available for schools via the Wake County Public School System intranet.
+Private schools may request this list as needed.
+Only the individuals included on this list are approved to participate in Artists in Schools programs.

 United Arts is not responsible for providing compensation should an artist neglect to comply with this requirement.

-The policies of Wake County Public School System require that vendors and presenters carry certificate of liability.
-United Arts’ certificate of liability insurance covers AIS artists only when they facilitate AIS events that are contracted through United Arts.
+Wake County Public School System requires vendors and presenters to carry a certificate of liability.
+As a service, United Arts holds a certificate of liability insurance that covers Artists in Schools artists when (and only when) they facilitate events that are contracted through United Arts.

-United Arts reserves the right to photograph artists when they are engaged in AIS activities, such as at the Cultural Arts Booking Fair or during a United Arts-supported program in a school.
-Photos may be used on United Arts’ website and other marketing materials.
+United Arts reserves the right to photograph artists when they are engaged in Artists in Schools supported activities, such as at the Cultural Arts Booking Fair or during a school visit.
+Photos may be shared via the United Arts website, social media and other marketing materials.

 Review of Artist & Program

 Schools submit evaluations after each Artists in Schools supported program.
 United Arts reviews these evaluations and shares summaries with artists after the school year concludes.
 Additionally, United Arts staff frequently visits schools to observe an artist and/or an artist’s program.Cause for removal from Artists in Schools may include, but is not limited to the following: